leonstel/leonstel.github.io/blogs/gmap5.md

 ### Api data

 Mocking some api data which gives us a list of mutants.
-Below the ApiResponse that and the actual json mock data.
+Below is defined the ApiResponse type and the actual json mock data.
 ```
-// api response
+// Api response type
 interface ApiMutants {
     alpha: Mutant[],
     beta: Mutant[],